gtorrent/gtorrent-core/README.md

 ## About
 A minimalistic lightweight bittorrent client written by some smart people from the 4chan technology board.

-gTorrent uses astyle to format our code.
-Please run astyle before making a pull request.
-You can find more about it [here](http://astyle.sourceforge.net/)

-Install astyle, and then run scripts/format.sh at the root of the repo.

 ### Goals
 1. Support multiple GUIs (Qt, Gtk, Cocoa, node-webkit)